Tech-at-DU/d3-tutorial/11-Areas/readme.md

   .curve(d3.curveLinear)
 ```

 Notice you used the index of the data for the x-axis to space things evenly left to right.
 You used the temp value for the y scale.
+This sets the height based on the data.

-Now let's draw the line.
+Now draw the line.
 You'll draw simple linear/straight lines for now.
-Later you will try some new ideas with this.
+Later you can smooth it with one of the line interpolators.

 Add the following to draw a line in the "graph" group.